ProfBisca29/network-packet-sniffer/README.md

 The project demonstrates my understanding of network protocols and data transmission, providing valuable insights into how data flows through a network.
 By implementing this sniffer, I gained hands-on experience with socket programming and packet analysis, enhancing my skills in cybersecurity and network management.

 This tool serves as an educational resource for anyone interested in learning about network traffic, offering a practical application of network theory.
 I also included clear documentation in the README file to guide users on how to set up and run the sniffer effectively.
+Also, when testing this code you need to make sure you have certain libraries and tools installed like scapy.
+(And if you are running in a VM, ensure that the VM was configured correctly in terms of network traffic).
+For additional use, you can even use WireShark to analyze network traffic.